-6-2 Options for Pump Setup
+6-2 Pump Setup - Factory Presets

 Several of the items in this screen are not setup options but are instead intended for use during operation.
 These items (hour meter and transferring stations to a standby pump) are described in Chapter 4, which cover operation procedures.